forthtemple/openworlddart/readme.md

 usage of delays eg have actor jump, then 5 seconds later play laugh sound

- persistence
+*Persistence*
+It is possible to store data in a persistent way so that when an app is closed all game information can be retrieved.
+For example rememeber the state of the weather.

-   can store data so when restart app will remember game state rooms where define an area for a room and
+can store data so when restart app will remember game state

+*Rooms*
+Openworld allows rooms to be defined as having a central x,y point with a rectangle having distance from the point.
+The room can have a looping sound associated with it such an ambient shop sound. it can also ahve a random intermittent sound such as a smithy hammering something occasionly.
+It possible to define that the room is indoors and if in the room rain will not appear.
+It also possible to define a distance trigger for the room so that when you enter a room you can trigger and event such as shop keeping saying hello.

+rooms where define an area for a room and
-    can trigger entry and exit of room eg have butcher say hello when someone enters room sound eg sound fo a smithy when enter indoors when indoors then not effected by rain maps where just specify two points on a map ie pixel pos and world pos and can tranlate your position onto map -multipel maps and will choose the one at end so can have maps eg for a city and a global map -exmaples of display of maps in two demos
+    can trigger entry and exit of room eg have butcher say hello when someone enters room sound eg sound fo a smithy when enter indoors when indoors then not effected by rain

+ maps where just specify two points on a map ie pixel pos and world pos and can tranlate your position onto map
+    -multipel maps and will choose the one at end so can have maps eg for a city and a global map -exmaples of display of maps in two demos